KarinaColodetti/mywebsiteforteaching/README.md

 # My first Website

-- This business website is a study project to put in practice my studies on programming.
+- This business website is a project to put into practice my studies on programming.